PauseAI/pauseai-website/src/posts/theory-of-change.md

 We can get there in two ways:

 1. **An international treaty**.
 We [banned blinding laser weapons](https://en.wikipedia.org/wiki/Protocol_on_Blinding_Laser_Weapons) and [CFCs](https://en.wikipedia.org/wiki/Montreal_Protocol) through a treaty, so we can also ban superhuman AI through a treaty.
 These treaties are often initiated by a small group of countries, and then other countries join in.
 A [summit](/summit) is often the event where such a treaty is initiated and signed.
 2. **A unilateral supply-chain pause**.
 The AI supply chain is highly centralized.
-Virtually all AI chips used in training runs are created by NVidia,
+Virtually all AI chips used in training runs are designed by NVidia, produced by TSMC, which uses lithography machines by ASML.
+If any of these monopolies were to pause, the entire AI industry would pause.
+We can achieve this by lobbying these companies, and by lobbying the governments that have leverage over these companies.

 ## What do we do to get there?